brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Spider-Man: Into the Spiderverse**

+Such a fun,silly movie.
+I recently played the Spider-Man PS4 game, so it was cool to see Miles return.
+Also, I’m a fan of Spider-Gwen, and I’m stoked she got a movie appearance.
+The whole theater was cracking up for over half of the film, and then it got a little serious and action-y.
+I really hope they make another one of these.
+The animation was wild, and super original too.

 **The Favourite**

 A lesbian triumph.
 Olivia Coleman had me laughing constantly with her performance as the queen, and Rachel Weiss & Emma Stone were a delight.
 This movie was a bizarre, hilarious, and strangely shot film; using fisheye lenses, and lots of smooth pans on a rail made for a truly odd experience.
 There was quite a bit of creative anachronism, and some very adorable ducks.
 Easily one of the best movies I saw this year.